 The Auction Considers More than Just Highest Bid

-Although bidding is important to your rank, Google considers several other aspects of an ad to determine the quality; the higher the quality of an ad, the more likely it is to be shown.
+Although bidding is important to your rank, Google considers several other aspects of an ad to determine the quality; the higher the quality, the more likely it is to be shown.

 In the end, your actual CPC is calculated based on ranking, competition from other advertisers, and meeting the thresholds.

 GDN shows ads on sites with relevant content.
 These ads can be still images, animated, or interactive.
 Although not as popular as the text SERP ads, this format is great for brands who want more than text-based advertising.